Sporting boycott of South Africa during the apartheid era: Tennis

-In the Davis Cup, the South Africa team was ejected from the 1970 edition, in part thanks to campaigning by Arthur Ashe, and was banned indefinitely.
+At the 1964 Wimbledon Championships, the Soviet government ordered Alex Metreveli to withdraw from his 3rd-round singles match against South African Abe Segal, and the Hungarian government ordered István Gulyás to withdraw as Segal's partner in the men's doubles.
+The following month's International Lawn Tennis Federation meeting strongly rejected a Soviet proposal to expel South Africa, and passed two resolutions: one prohibiting racial discrimination at international tournaments, and the other prohibiting unauthorised withdrawal from tournaments except for "reasons of health or bereavement".
+Despite the ILTF rule Toomas Leius withdrew from his quarterfinal against Cliff Drysdale in the 1965 French Championships; in contrast, Metreveli played and lost to South African Terry Ryan at the 1969 French Open.

-After Ashe reported in 1973 that the country's tennis organisation was sufficiently integrated, it was reinstated in 1973, but was placed in the Americas Zone instead of the Europe Zone where other African countries played.
+The 1973 World Championship Tennis circuit tour was split into two groups playing parallel tournaments.
+Group B included a tournament in Johannesburg while Group A included anti-apartheid players Metreveli and Arthur Ashe.
+Both groups included South African players.

+In the Davis Cup, the South Africa team was ejected from the 1970 edition, in part thanks to campaigning by Ashe, and was banned indefinitely.
+In 1973, after Ashe reported that the country's tennis organisation was sufficiently integrated, it was reinstated, but was placed in the Americas Zone instead of the Europe Zone where other African countries played.
 The 1974 edition saw the final scratched and South Africa awarded the Davis Cup after India refused to travel to South Africa for the final.
 While Ashe criticised India at the time, he later felt he had misread progress in tennis as broader progress in South African society.
 Mexico and Colombia refused to play South Africa in 1975, as did Mexico again in 1976.
 Britain, France, and the United States all threatened to withdraw from the 1977 edition after a vote to suspend boycotting teams narrowly failed.
 In 1977 William Hester, president of the United States Tennis Association, said "We do not support or agree with the apartheid policy of the South African government ....
 But we have entered the draw and, unfortunately, we have to play South Africa — and in the United States."
 During the 1977 match in California, U.S. manager Tony Trabert "hit two protestors with a racket".
 At the 1978 rematch in Tennessee, attendance was low and there were "more police (150) than protesters (40) outside the gym."
 In 1979, South Africa was banned from the Davis Cup until the end of the apartheid regime.

 The South Africa women's team participated in the Federation Cup (now Fed Cup) through to 1977, hosting and winning the 1972 edition in Johannesburg.

+Throughout the apartheid era, the South African Open (South African Championships before the open era) remained a recognised ILTF event.
+From 1972 the men's event was part of the Grand Prix circuit (since 1990 the ATP Tour) awarding world ranking points.
 South African players continued to compete on the pro tours; Johan Kriek and Kevin Curren reached Grand Slam finals, with both later becoming naturalised US citizens.